kmjayadeep/watermark-microservices/README.md

 ```

-* export google service acount credentials in json and convert into base64.
+* Export google service acount credentials in json and convert into base64.
 Edit google-cloud-key-secret.yaml and replace `<KEY HERE IN BASE64>`

 ```
 kubectl apply -f google-cloud-key-secret.yaml